 Monitor, detect, and resolve outliers related to KPIs used to ensure IoT system health, such as a spike in performance, data volumes, or uptime.

 Join Confluent, Walmart, and LinkedIn in using StarTree ThirdEye to unleash actionable insights.
 With all-in-one anomaly detection algorithms, monitoring, and root-cause analysis, the StarTree ThirdEye platform is fast, easy, reliable, flexible, scalable, and cost-effective.

 If you are interested in exploring StarTree Community Edition then please submit an early adopter access request here to install, access sample alerts, and anomalies, and start using it in a few minutes.

-Here are some great resources to help you get started (link to documentation).
+Here are some great resources to help you get started.
 You can find our StarTree ThirdEye community edition here.
 Please join our community Slack channel, or engage with us on Twitter at StarTree.